nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-build-a-view-with-react-native-s-listview-component.md

 });
 ```

-Now, what we'll do is let's go ahead and create our new `class Notes` component, which `extends React.Component`.
+Now, what we'll do is let's go ahead and create our new `Notes` component, which `extends React.Component`.
 Then, because this component is going to manage its own state, we need to have this `constructor` function.
 We're going to set `this.state` to be a few things.
 Before we do that, we're always going to call `super`, passing in `props`.

 ```javascript
 class Notes extends React.Component{